Synchronization induced by directed higher-order interactions: Synchronization in symmetric hypergraphs

-{The analysis presented in the main text in the case of directed hypergraphs also applies to the case of undirected hypergraphs.
-Note that this latter case can be also viewed as an extension of the method presented in~\cite{gambuzza2021stability} developed for simplicial complexes.} At variance with the derivation outlined in Sec.~\ref{app:lin_stab}, {now} hyperedges are {undirected, hence the adjacency tensor is symmetric, as the generalized Laplacian matrix of order $d$ is.
-This latter is in fact given by}
+The stability analysis presented in Results for directed hypergraphs also applies to undirected hypergraphs (this latter case can also be seen as an extension of the method presented in~\emph{(44)} developed for simplicial complexes), so that we here briefly discuss an example of synchronization in the presence of undirected higher-order interactions.
+Notice that, at variance with the derivation outlined in Methods, in the undirected case the adjacency tensor is symmetric, as the generalized Laplacian matrix of order $d$ does.
+This latter is in fact given by